kizcas/MitoToolPy/README.md

 **(2) MitoToolPy-Var (i.e., mitotoolpy-var.py)**

 This script is used for classifying haplogroup according to input variants, listing potential missing variants and private variants.
 Given candidate haplogroup(s) is/are provided by users, it could also detect missing variants of claimed haplogroup.

-The brief version of the following usage instructions can be obtained by entering "python mitotoolpy-var.py -h" at

 Usage: `python mitotoolpy-var.py -s [species] -r [region] -i [input] -o [output]`